 The report shows that social enterprise both challenges and reflects gender inequalities in wider society, and it offers recommendations to close the gender gap within the sector and support the growth of social enterprise for women’s empowerment.

-Activist to entrepreneur: the role of social enterprise in supporting women’s empowerment also includes five companion reports that examine the role of social enterprise in women’s empowerment in each of the five surveyed countries (Brazil, India, Pakistan, the UK and USA).
-These will be published in the summer of 2017.
+Activist to entrepreneur: the role of social enterprise in supporting women’s empowerment also includes six companion reports that examine the role of social enterprise in women’s empowerment in each of the six surveyed countries (Brazil, Ghana, India, Pakistan, the UK and USA).

 There is also an infographic presentation of key report findings.